Mobile-First Design

 Mobile-First Design vs. related concepts

-- Mobile-first vs responsive design: Mobile-first is a strategy (start small, enhance up); responsive design is the technical approach (fluid layout, breakpoints).
+- Mobile-first vs responsive design: Mobile-first is a strategy (start small, enhance up).
+Responsive design is the technical approach (fluid layout, breakpoints).
 You typically use both: mobile-first strategy with responsive implementation.

-- Mobile-first vs adaptive: Adaptive often means distinct layouts or code paths per device class; mobile-first usually means one codebase that scales up from a mobile base.
+- Mobile-first vs adaptive: Adaptive often means distinct layouts or code paths per device class.
+Mobile-first usually means one codebase that scales up from a mobile base.
 Mobile-first is a subset of responsive/adaptive thinking.

-- Mobile-first vs desktop-first: Desktop-first starts with large screen and scales down; mobile-first starts with small screen and scales up.
+- Mobile-first vs desktop-first: Desktop-first starts with large screen and scales down.
+Mobile-first starts with small screen and scales up.
 Mobile-first encourages better prioritisation and often better performance on mobile.

 Related terms